geode-sdk/docs/modify.md

 This pattern is quite common inside cocos2d, and therefore in GD too.
 Here, we modify the `MenuLayer::init` so that it will create our label inside the layer after running the original function.
 If `MenuLayer::init` returns false something has gone horribly wrong and GD will probably crash but it is important to stick to the idioms for code consistency.

-We may also improve this function by getting GD Window Size that later can be used to place text more precise.
+We can also improve this function by getting GD Window Size that can later be used to place stuff more precisely.

 ```cpp
 class $modify(MenuLayer) {